Entanglement catalysis for quantum states and noisy channels: Entanglement catalysis for quantum channels

 If the channel $\Lambda$ can transmit $m$ qubits, then the state $\mu_n^{A'B'}$ can be made arbitrarily close to $\ket{\phi^+_{2^m}}$.
 Using the continuity of the squashed entanglement~\cite{Alicki_2004} together with $E_\mathrm{sq}(\ket{\phi^+_{2^m}})=m$ we obtain $m \leq \Delta E_\mathrm{sq}(\Lambda)$, and the proof is complete. \end{proof}

-An immediate consequence of Theorem~\ref{thm:Esq} is that entanglement breaking channels have zero catalytic quantum capacity.
-Since the action of any entanglement breaking channel can be simulated by LOCC~\cite{HorodeckiEntanglementBreakingChannels}, it follows that $\Delta E_{\mathrm{sq}}(\Lambda)=0$ for any entanglement breaking channel.
-Moreover, since catalytic quantum capacity is an integer, it follows that any channel with $\Delta E_{\mathrm{sq}}(\Lambda)<1$ has zero catalytic capacity.
+An immediate consequence of Theorem~\ref{thm:Esq} is that entanglement breaking channels have zero catalytic capacity.
+Since the action of any entanglement breaking channel can be simulated by LOCC~\cite{HorodeckiEntanglementBreakingChannels}, it follows that $\Delta E_{\mathrm{sq}}(\Lambda)=0$ whenever $\Lambda$ is entanglement breaking.
+Moreover, since catalytic capacity is an integer, it follows that any channel with $\Delta E_{\mathrm{sq}}(\Lambda)<1$ has zero catalytic capacity.
 This also holds for channels which -- in principle -- can establish entanglement, but which cannot establish a singlet, even when entangled catalysts are used.